KillahPotatoes/KP-Liberation/README.md

 * Added: Civil informant.
 	* Added: If you've a good reputation, a civil informant can rarely spawn at blufor sectors.
 	* Added: Intel increase, if you capture the informant and bring him back to a FOB.
+	* Added: There is a chance that an informant will reveal a time critical task to kill a HVT.
 * Added: Asymmetric Threats.
 	* Added: Possibility of IEDs in blufor sectors, if you have a bad civil reputation.
 	* Added: Own logistic convoys can be ambushed by guerilla forces.